h5hoang/CSE-185-Final-Project/README.md

 ```
 python3 -m pip install biopython
 ```
-If the install was successful, typing
+If the install was successful, typing the following code should show a useful message.
 For Windows version:
 ```
 py sickle/sickle.py --help